About the Report

-- The pharmaceutical solvents market is anticipated to grow at a CAGR of 4.4% through the forecast period ( 2020-2030)
+- Pharmaceutical solvents demand is anticipated to grow at a CAGR of above 4% through the forecast period (2020-2030)

 - China, US and Germany cumulatively account for ~ 38% of the total market share for pharmaceutical solvents

 - Ester and Ether based pharmaceutical solvents account for nearly 30% revenue share